cggillotti/rpgmaker-mz-spell-check/README.md

 ## Options
-You can add the path to your datafiles as an argument You can use the -a flag to display all Talk strings found (not just the ones with spelling flags) e.g. node rpgm_spellcheck.js -a [PATH TO YOUR DATAFILES]
+You can add the path to your datafiles as an argument You can use the **-a** flag to display all Talk strings found (not just the ones with spelling flags) e.g. node rpgm_spellcheck.js -a [PATH TO YOUR DATAFILES]

+if you're on windows with an ubuntu subsystem you may need to navigate to your files with /mnt/[DISK LETTER] node rpgm_spellcheck.js -a '/mnt/c/Users/USERNAME/Documents/Output/GAME NAME/data'

 ## Output
 After running the script the output is [File Name] [Talk String]